1rn19cs176varunalingam/rhombus-regex-app/Readme.md

 cd rhombus-regex-app
 ```

-### 3. The OpenAI API key is set in the Dockerfile
+### 3. The OpenAI API key is set in the Dockerfile:(Follow the instruction provided in the end of this page to set up one)

 The backend Docker image is built with the OpenAI API key already set as an environment variable.
+This docker file is present in the src folder with the env variable set and only the value has to be provided.
 You do not need to create a `.env` file or set the key manually for Docker usage.

 I also have a OpenAPI key to which I have to give access to which I could provide you.